 6. Involve your employees

-Your team is a vital part of building a sustainable business.
+Small business sustainability includes the efforts of your whole team.
 A company culture that is built around environmental awareness makes it easy to reach your goals.

 Needless to say, working from home is more popular than ever these days, which has many people breathing easier.
 Giving your employees the option to WFH when possible cuts down on pollution, fossil fuel usage, and reduces your company’s overall carbon footprint.